morristech/engineer/README.md

 * depends on GCE and GCS
 * deploys, rollbacks, and environment changes are quick (~10s with fast internet connection)
 * other operations (such as sync) are slow (~3m)
-* with fancy deploys, you can not interrupt existing requests ("GracefulShutdown": true in engr.json)
+* with fancy deploys, you can not interrupt existing requests (`"GracefulShutdown": true` in `engr.json`)
 * cgo will not work because of cross-compilation (for fast deploys)
 * each app gets its own gcs bucket and 1 or more VMs, so each app requires at least an f1-micro instance
 * no stub services, just uses actual google services

+## Current Limitations that may be removed later
+* Manual scaling only
+* An app is only the go executable, no external resources are copied

 # Getting Started
 ## Authentication